 1) Oct.
 10 Miami at Florida State

 Either way this game unfolds, Gator fans should look at the result as a win.
-If Florida State defeats the Hurricanes as expected, Miami fans may whip into a frenzy.
+If Florida State defeats the Miami Hurricanes as expected, Miami fans may whip into a frenzy.
 This will put Al Golden even more firmly on the hot seat in spite of the university’s massive financial loss that would involve firing him.
 In addition, with Florida in on so many South Florida recruits, this would help to bolster the 2016 class.
 Should Miami win, Florida State’s image in the state would be slightly degraded, and the Gators should be much more confident heading into the end of the season that a win against their rival is not far out of reach.

 2) Oct.
 3 South Carolina at Missouri

 Another game that the Gators should keep their eyes on is in Columbia, Missouri, just a week before the Miami vs. Florida State matchup.
-This is the week before Florida travels to play Mizzou, and if the Tigers fall to Spurrier and company, the stadium should be substantially more deflated than it normally would be.
+This is the week before Florida travels to play the Mizzou Tigers, and if the Tigers fall to Steve Spurrier and company, the stadium should be substantially more deflated than it normally would be.
 In this scenario, a Gators win following up a South Carolina win would all but guarantee the Gators at least third place in the East.
 A Missouri win, on the other hand, would make the next week’s game much harder for McElwain, but would essentially signal the end of an era for Spurrier at South Carolina.
 In essence, whichever team loses may not have what it takes to beat Florida later in the year.

 3) Oklahoma at Tennessee